MicrosoftDocs/kaizala-docs.de-DE/Articles/Actions/KASClient/generated/classes/kasclient.kasuser.md

 Name des Benutzers ("Sie" für den aktuellen Benutzer)

 ___
 <a id="originalname"></a>

 ###  <a name="originalname"></a>Originalname

 **● Originalname**: *`string`* = ""

-"Sie" nicht in Betracht ziehen
+Nicht in Betracht ziehen "Sie"

 ___
 <a id="phonenumber"></a>

 ###  <a name="phonenumber"></a>PhoneNumber